Join the Children of the Compost for Rituals for Earthly Survival II (POSE)

 Day 1 – Making Kin (Saturday 25th October)

-At dusk, the Children of the Compost open a space for encounter — with each other, with the dead, with the more-than-human.
-You are welcome to witness, wander, or be drawn into the dance.
+At dusk, the Children of the Compost opened a space for encounter — with each other, with the dead, with the more-than-human.
+The audience were welcomed to witness, wander, or be drawn into the dance.

 Day 2 – Compost Time (Sunday 26th October)

 A final gathering.
-The Children of the Compost close the ritual.
-Be a witness, a participant, or simply present for the ending — and what may begin again.
+The Children of the Compost closed the ritual.
+Inviting the audience to become a witness, a participant, or simply present for the ending — and what may begin again.

 ✦ About the Project